JAWS Scripts For Unigram

 - Evasion of double speech during navigation through the Chats list.

-- Announcement of voice and video message lengths during navigation through a chat history list.
+- Announcement of call duration and voice and video message lengths during navigation through a chat history list.

 When a message is playing, the amount played so far will also be announced.